ECE shares most of its codebase with Elastic Cloud. The key tenets of the architecture are:

 Constructors: Provide the requests that allocators respond to when they manage containers and Elasticsearch nodes.
 Each constructor monitors new requests from the administration console, which supports the Cloud UI and the RESTful API that you use to manage ECE, determines what needs to be changed, and writes the changes to ZooKeeper nodes monitored by the allocators.
 Constructors also assign cluster nodes to allocators.

-If you select a cluster plan with high availability, the constructor will place cluster nodes within different availability zones to ensure that the cluster can survive any downtime of a whole zone.
+If you select a deployment plan with high availability, the constructor will place cluster nodes and instances within different availability zones to ensure that the deployment can survive any downtime of a whole zone.
 You can designate these availability zones when you install ECE.
-Additionally, the constructor maximizes the utilization of underlying allocators to reduce the need to spin up extra hardware for new clusters.
+Additionally, the constructor maximizes the utilization of underlying allocators to reduce the need to spin up extra hardware for new deployments.

-ZooKeeper and directors: ZooKeeper coordinates the state of Elastic Cloud Enterprise and the state of all clusters running in your installation.
+ZooKeeper and directors: ZooKeeper coordinates the state of Elastic Cloud Enterprise and the state of all deployments running in your installation.
 Within ECE, ZooKeeper is managed by directors.

 Directors sign the CSRs (certificate signing requests) for internal clients that want to communicate with ZooKeeper.
 They also maintain the stunnels used by ZooKeeper for communication, and they are involved in establishing quorum when new ZooKeeper nodes are created.